There are some seriously good TV deals popping up this Prime Day

 However, there are also huge savings to be had across the latest crop of TVs, so if you’ve been pondering your current setup, there’s no better time to invest.

 TVs are traditionally among the most popular items sold during the sales, with big discounts on those made by the likes of Samsung, LG and Sony.
-But, you’ll need to be quick as the best deals are likely to sell out fast.
+But, you’ll need to be quick as the best deals have already been selling out fast.

 Read more: